Community Support & Crisis Response

 Having worked closely with all four U.K. FAs over the past 16 years, McDonald’s is the longest-standing supporter of grassroots football in the country.
 Building on the huge growth of grassroots football over the past decade and a half, the next four years will see the introduction of a new, participation-based program aiming to provide 5 million hours of football training for children across the U.K. by 2022.

-McDonald’s also matches funds raised by our employees up to $5,000 ($10,000 for a Vice President or Board member).
+McDonald’s also matches funds raised by Company staff up to $5,000 ($10,000 for a Vice President or Board member).
 Since 2015, over $3 million has been matched by the Company.
 We also offer a payroll-giving program so that employees can donate to charities of their choice in a tax-efficient way.

 More in Our Purpose & Impact